DoctorKhan/best_practices/README.md

 # Best Practices

+## Transparency

+Engineers should commit frequently and push code every day.
+In the short-term, this kind of communication is critical when team members are in different time zones.
+On a day-to-day basis it enables one to share progress more effectively, requiring fewer meetings.
+For managers, it is important to track the direction of the code, or the activities of engineers, even before major commits to working branches.
+These may be done in branches which contain consistently broken code.
+Hereafter referred to as "red" branches.
+The red branch should contain many commits per day indicating what the engineer is working on.

+When the code can pass the unit tests, the commits may be squashed and merged onto a working branch (green branch).
+In the long run, good git commits should tell a story.
+Step-by-step how was the project built?
+These changes enable one to identify and track potentially breaking changes, as well as enable new team members to learn the code faster.

+## General rules

 Software engineering best practices are a set of guidelines and principles that help developers create high-quality, maintainable, and efficient software.
 Some key best practices include:

 1. Writing clean, readable, and well-commented code